SheathedSharp/StuLatex/README.md

     - Upload the project to Overleaf
     - Select the downloaded resource package (in zip format)
     - In the compiler options, select the `XeLaTex` compiler

+3. **Use a Local LATEX Compiler to Write Your Assignment**:
+   - Install LATEX Environment: If you have not installed LATEX yet, please install a complete LATEX distribution such as TeX Live (suitable for all platforms) or MikTeX (suitable for Windows).
+Alternatively, you can install it directly using Homebrew with the command `brew install --cask mactex-no-gui`.
+   - Open VSCode and install the `LaTeX Workshop` extension.
+   - Configure the compilation environment; please search for detailed instructions online.

 Note: Modify the cover in `cover.tex` and the main content in `main.tex`.